jeju5/management/cs/aws/aws_developer.md

     * bucket policy: applied at bucket level
     * access control list: applied at object level
     * you configure buckets to log every access and request
-* S3 Lab
+* S3 Policies Lab
   * AWS Console -> S3 -> Create Bucket
     * Version: you can choose to keep versions all objects.
     * Log: you can log all request to bucket.
     * Tag: you can set up taggings to track usage.
     * Object level logging: via CloudTrail
     * Encryption: AES256(256bit) / AWSKMS(key management system) (these are server-side encryption)
-    * Metrics: via CloudWatch
+    * Metrics: via CloudWatch (AWS metrics sercice)
     * Public Access: you can configure public accessibility.
-      * by default: it is completly private and S3 Log Delivery group has no write access
+      * by default: it is completly "private" and S3 Log Delivery group has no write access
   * Click created bucket
     * create folders
     * try uploading a file
-    * click file and try access with url: ACCESS DENIED because it is private by default
+    * click file and try access with url: ACCESS DENIED because it is "private" by default
     * goto bucket -> permissions -> enable public access
     * goto a folder -> upload a file with public access -> try url access -> it works!
     * bucket policy is in json format